norikuro/vmc-python-sample/README.md

 - add hosts to SDDC
 - get Edge firewall rules
 - attach AWS Direct Connect Private VIFs to SDDC
+This sample is using "VMware vSphere Automation SDK for Python" library.
+If you want to know detail of "VMware vSphere Automation SDK for Python", please see section of Reference below.
 ## How to use
 ### clone this git to your desktop
 ```cmd